-The Company's use of certain material trademarks and service marks is governed by a master license agreement between Yum!
-Restaurants Asia Pte.
-Ltd., a wholly-owned indirect subsidiary of YUM, and Yum Restaurants Consulting (Shanghai) Company Limited ("YCCL"), a wholly-owned indirect subsidiary of the Company.
+The Company's use of certain material trademarks and service marks is governed by a master license agreement with YUM.
 The master license agreement is further described under the section "Certain Relationships and Related Person Transactions-The Master License Agreement."
 The Company is the exclusive licensee of the KFC, Pizza Hut Casual Dining and Pizza Hut Home Service brands and their related marks and other intellectual property rights for restaurant services in China.
-The term of the license is 50 years with automatic renewals for additional consecutive renewal terms of 50 years each, subject only to YCCL being in "good standing" and unless YCCL gives notice of its intent not to renew.
-In addition, subject to certain agreed-upon milestones, the Company has an exclusive license under the master license agreement to develop Taco Bell restaurants and use the related marks.
+The term of the license is 50 years with automatic renewals for additional consecutive renewal terms of 50 years each, subject to certain conditions and unless one of the parties gives notice of its intent to not renew.
+In addition, subject to certain agreed-upon milestones, the Company has an exclusive license under the master license agreement to use and develop Taco Bell restaurants and related marks.